 How is our CSA radically different than the supermarket?

-We don’t put a monetary value on our veg, which means that, instead of packing up a box of veg that is equal to £17.85, we ask members to subscribe to the farm for £500/year and for that we’ll do our best to grow as many vegetables as humanly possible with as much variety as possible to tickle your palette for as long as the weather will allow.
+We don’t put a monetary value on our veg, which means that, instead of packing up a box of veg that is equal to £17.50, we ask members to subscribe to the farm for £525/year (or £315 for a small share) and for that we’ll do our best to grow as many vegetables as humanly possible with as much variety as possible to tickle your palette for as long as the weather will allow.
 Each week we divide up what is ripe and share it out equally with our members.
 If the weather is terrible our members know we’ve done our best and accept a smaller harvest, and if the weather is amazing then our members are rewarded for their commitment with a share of the abundance on the farm.
 Your share of the harvest will vary from week to week, season to season, and year to year.
-In 2018 if the weather behaves itself we’ll be harvesting for our members from June until December.

 Share the Fun